-Second, Timber is made up of cellulose, hemicellulose and lignin which are natural polymers.
+So what is timber like?
+Actually, under a microscope, it’s made up of cellulose, hemicellulose and lignin which are natural polymers.
 These three substances combine to form microfibrils which in turn are the building blocks for timber cell walls.
 Millions of these cell walls and fluids constitute Timber as we know it.
 The three natural polymers give wood its strength, with cellulose contributing tensile strength and hemicellulos and lignin providing compressive and elastic strengths.

 Timber also contains water, resins, gums ,tannins and occasionally inorganic material like silica.
 Fungi is also to be found in timber attracted by presence of starch which it feeds on.